ragmel/cocoma/doc/source/COCOMA/02_how_to_use_it.rst

 .. cmdoption:: -x, --xml <file name>

-      It create and emulation based on the local XML
+      It create and emulation based on the XML provided

 .. cmdoption:: -n, --now (used with -x option only)